CACI-International/ergo/ergo/user_guide/src/tutorial/advanced.md

 The `tar` command is using a new `exec` non-positional argument, `pwd`.
 It's simple enough: it sets the working directory of the process.

-We also are using the `path join` function, which joins path components into a single path.
+We also are using the `path:join` function, which joins path components into a single path.

 After unpacking, we build the tests with `cmake` and `make`.